Sunday, March 1, 2026 11:03 PM IST

 The delayed monsoon in Delhi can be attributed to several factors, many of which are related to the larger weather patterns in the region.
 Some of the primary reasons include:

 1. Weak Monsoon Trough: A monsoon trough is a low-pressure area that usually moves across the Indian subcontinent, triggering rainfall.
 This year, the monsoon trough has been weak and inconsistent, leading to a delay in its movement towards Delhi.
-As a , the rains have been slow to reach the region, despite the presence of clouds.
+As a result, the rains have been slow to reach the region, despite the presence of clouds.

 2. Inconsistent Wind Patterns: The winds that typically bring moisture from the southwest have been unpredictable this season.
 For the monsoon to fully arrive, these winds must carry moisture from the ocean to the land, but this process has been hindered by disruptions in wind direction and speed, affecting rainfall in Delhi.